az-digital/az_quickstart/CONTRIBUTING.md

 To enable Twig debugging through the Drupal UI:

 1. Go to `/admin/config/development/settings` on your Drupal site.
-2. Check the box for "Twig Debugging".
+2. Check the box for "Twig development mode".
-3. Click on "Save configuration".
+3. Click on "Save settings".
-4. Don't forget to clear your cache for the changes to take effect.

 ### Enable Twig Debugging via Drush